AP sources: Asylum limits at border expected to end May 23

 Homeland Security officials, Senate Majority Leader Chuck Schumer of New York and other top Democrats were increasingly vocal about wanting to end so-called Title 42 authority, named for a 1944 public health law to prevent communicable disease.

 Schumer called it “perplexing that the (CDC) continues to recommend the extended use of this draconian policy at the border, contradicting the overwhelming signs of America’s pandemic recovery under President Biden’s leadership.”
 His comments were in a joint statement this month with Democratic Sens.
-Cory Booker of New Jersey and Alex Padilla of California.
+Cory Booker and Bob Menendez of New Jersey, and Alex Padilla of California.

 Not all Democratic elected officials agreed, including some from border and swing states.
 Sens.
 Mark Kelly and Kyrsten Sinema, both Arizona Democrats, sided with Republican leaders to say Title 42 should remain until U.S. border authorities were prepared for sharp increases in new arrivals.